MarcoBrandiziGeek/brandizpyes/docs/_build/markdown/index.md

-# brandizpyes
+# Brandiz Pyes - Marco Brandizi’s Personal Python Utilities.

-Brandiz Pyes - Marco Brandizi’s Personal Python Utilities
+A library of various Python utilities I (Marco Brandizi, and maybe others) have written and use in my Python projects.

 ## Installation